 When I first read the title of a recent sales tip written by Art Sobczak, Act Like a Child to Handle a No, I was confused, but being a big fan of Art’s weekly sales tips I could not help being intrigued.
 Fear of rejection is one of the biggest reasons sales professionals and small business owners fail, but I have never thought about it from a child’s perspective.
 Children get rejected constantly but never stop trying to get what they want in most cases.
 Still, the first thing that came to my mind when I saw this title was, “I’m not about to tell my sales reps to start acting like children!”
 However, after reading Art’s sales tip several times and thinking of how my kids have manipulated me over the years, I came to the conclusion that there really is an excellent lesson to be learned here.

 I would like to clarify one point.
 There are two types of persistence that I have observed in children.
-Some children are whiney little brats that nag and nag and nag, for anything and everything.
+Some children are whiny little brats that nag and nag and nag, for anything and everything.
 Although it sometimes produces the desired results in the short term, the parent quickly gets annoyed with it and in response often becomes very negative toward the child in the long term.
 I would never encourage that type of behavior in a child or an adult.

-Other children know that if they ask for something persistently, but nicely, always state a logical reason for what they want and ask for a good reason why they shouldn’t get it, they often will get their way.
-My daughter for instance, used to come to me nearly every day and ask if she could spend the night at a friend’s house.
+Other children know that if they ask for something persistently, but nicely, always state a logical reason for what they want and ask for a good reason why they shouldn’t get it, they will regularly get their way.
+My daughter, for instance, used to come to me nearly every day and ask if she could spend the night at a friend’s house.
 Here is how the conversation usually went every night for about 10 years.

 “Dad, can I stay over at Jill’s house?”